Group seeks $100M for woman killed by US border agent

-HOUSTON (AP) — Advocates demanded $100 million in damages Thursday for a 20-year-old Guatemalan woman who was shot and killed by a U.S. Border Patrol agent last year.
+HOUSTON (AP) — Advocates demanded $100 million in damages Thursday on behalf of the family of a 20-year-old Guatemalan woman who was shot and killed by a U.S. Border Patrol agent last year.

 The legal claim on behalf of Claudia Patricia Gómez González was filed one year after she died.
 It comes as the U.S. government grapples with surging numbers of Central Americans crossing its southern border and the deaths of six children in the last year after being apprehended by border agents.